Sleep Safety for Babies

 - Always put babies on their backs to sleep, even when they can roll over.

-- Keep baby’s face uncovered during sleep for easy breathing.
-Use a sleeper instead of a blanket.
+- Keep baby’s face and head uncovered during sleep for easy breathing.